Ascend/tools/msame/README_EN.md

 The msame tool takes the offline model (.om) and the .bin file required by the model as the inputs, and outputs the model output data.
 Inferring on the same input data for multiple times is supported.

-The model must be an offline model converted with the C7x version of ATC.
+The model must be an offline model converted with  ATC.
 The input .bin file must meet the input requirements of the model (multiple inputs are supported).

 ### Environment